A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Experiments

 \subsubsection{\textbf{The importance of Large Teacher, Plain Student Stream, Mask Decoder, and Feature Aggregation}}

 In Table~\ref{tab:tab4}, we assess the effectiveness of our four design components by conducting experiments where we eliminate the fixed teacher network and use a pre-trained mobileSAM as the teacher network to examine the contribution of SAM-knowledge, remove the plain student stream and use the fixed SAM as the plain stream in the TLM like early KD frameworks (but still use both normal and pseudo anomaly images to train denoising student stream), employee the image embedding exacted from the encoders as the FA module input and train with the cosine loss between paired outputs of two encoders, and substitute the FA module with an empirical feature fusion strategy~\cite{wang2021student}.
-The best results are achieved when all four key design components are combined.
+The best results are achieved when all key design components are combined.

 Notably, our work outperforms the ``w/o-PlainS'' manner, explaining that the plain student stream can learn generalized knowledge related to anomaly detection tasks.
-This enables our plain student stream to effectively represent previously unseen patterns, ensuring differences between features of two streams are well-captured.
+Based on the results from Section~\ref{sec: oneStage}, where one-stage training outperforms two-stage training, we believe this is due to the FA and TLM modules being trained simultaneously.
+The segmentation knowledge related to anomaly detection images is transmitted forward by the loss of the FA module, helping both students better recognize normal regions.
+Without distillation training for SAM, only the denoising student is improved, resulting in differences in normal regions and affecting the experimental results.This enables our two student streams to effectively represent previously unseen patterns, ensuring differences between features of two streams are well-captured.